 - (2) Basements devoted to a use having a loading requirement count towards the total floor area for calculating loading requirements. - (3) When computation of the total required loading spaces for a zoning lot results in a number with a fraction of [ene-half] 0.5 or greater, the number of required loading spaces will be the next highest whole number. - (c) Special loading requirements.
-[Day care] Daycare centers and [schools] educational uses have special loading requirements.
-[Day care] Child daycare centers must provide a pickup and drop off area equivalent to four parking spaces pursuant to § [21-5.180.
-Schools] 21-5.70-1(a).
-K-12 schools with more than 25 students must provide a pickup and drop off area equivalent to four parking spaces pursuant to § [21-5.590(c).]
-21-5.60-3(a)."
+[Day care centers] Child and adult daycare and [schools] educational uses have special loading requirements.
+[Day care centers] Facilities used for child daycare must provide a pickup and drop off area equivalent to four parking spaces pursuant to [§ 21-5.180.
+Schools] § 21-5.70-1(a).
+K-12 schools with more than 25 students must provide a pickup and drop off area equivalent to four parking spaces pursuant to [§ 21-5.590(c).] § 21-5.60-3(a)."